 Progress/improvement must be documented for continuing coverage of therapy.
 The therapists must document the member's compliance or noncompliance and the home regimen plan.
 Continuation of services may be considered when an exacerbated episode is clearly documented.
-If additional visits are deemed medically necessary, the therapist must submit additional clinical documentation and an Individualized

-Education Program (IEP) (if applicable) to the utilization management contractor (UMC) for a prior authorization review
+If additional visits are deemed medically necessary, the therapist must submit additional clinical documentation and an Individualized Education Program (IEP) (if applicable) to the appropriate Utilization Management Contractor (UMC) for a prior authorization review.